-Reported Summary Add: Change in

-Year Compensation Table Total for PEO 2 (a) Value of Stock Awards during Fiscal Year (b) Deduct: Reported Change in Pension Value (c) Add: Pension Service Cost (d) Compensation Actually Paid

-2023 1,517,412 (39,831) 1,477,581
+Year Reported Summary Compensation Table Total for PEO 2 (a) Add: Change in Value of Stock Awards during Fiscal Year (b) Deduct: Reported Change in Pension Value (c) Add: Pension Service Cost (d) Compensation Actually Paid 2023 1,517,412 (39,831) 1,477,581 a.
+The reported Summary Compensation Table total compensation includes dividends paid on time-based restricted stock awards.

-- a.
-The reported Summary Compensation Table total compensation includes dividends paid on time-based restricted stock awards. - b.
-The "Change in Value of Stock Awards during Fiscal Year" for each applicable year include an amount calculated as follows: (i) deduction of grant date fair value of stock awards are reported in the Summary Compensation Table for the applicable year; (ii) addition of the year-end fair value of any equity awards granted in the applicable year that were outstanding and unvested as of the end of the applicable year; (iii) addition of an amount equal to the change as of the end of the applicable year (from the end of the prior year) in fair value of any equity awards granted in prior years that were outstanding and unvested as of the end of the applicable year; (iv) addition of an amount equal to the change as of the vesting date (from the end of the prior fiscal year) in fair value of any equity awards granted in prior years that vested in the applicable year; and (v) deduction of an amount equal to the fair value at the end of the prior fiscal year of any equity awards granted in prior years that are determined to fail to meet the applicable vesting conditions during the applicable year.
+b.
+The "Change in Value of Stock Awards during Fiscal Year" for each applicable year include an amount calculated as follows: (i) deduction of grant date fair value of stock awards are reported in the Summary Compensation Table for the applicable year; (ii) addition of the year-end fair value of any equity awards granted in the applicable year that were outstanding and unvested as of the end of the applicable year; (iii) addition of an amount equal to the change as of the end of the applicable year; (iv) addition of an amount equal to the change as of the end of the applicable year; (iv) addition of an amount equal to the change as of the end of the applicable year; (iv) addition of an amount equal to the change as of the vesting date (from the end of the prior fiscal year) in fair value of any equity awards granted in prior years that were outstanding and unvested as of the end of the applicable year; (v) addition of an amount equal to the change as of the vesting date (from the end of the prior fiscal year) in fair value of any equity awards granted in prior years that were during awards granted in the applicable year; and (v) deduction of an amount equal to the fair value at the end of the prior fiscal year of any equity awards granted in prior years that are determined to fail to meet the applicable vesting conditions during the applicable year.
 Adjustments made with respect to performance-based awards that vested or failed to vest in an applicable fiscal year were based on the achievement of performance goals during the applicable three-year performance period of 86.7% in 2023 as more fully discussed in the CD&A section of this Proxy Statement.
 The fair value information for all unvested equity awards is based on the target vesting percentage for performance-based stock awards.
 The amounts deducted or added in calculating the "Change in Value of Stock Awards during Fiscal Year" are as follows: